Matthew Rhys: 1996–2012: Early roles and Brothers & Sisters

 In January 2012, Rhys appeared in a BBC Two two-part drama adaptation of Charles Dickens's last, unfinished novel, The Mystery of Edwin Drood.
 The Public Broadcasting Service (PBS) aired it in the United States as one feature-length episode on 15 April 2012.
 In 2012, Rhys reprised Sir Alec Guinness's 1959 double role of John Barratt / Jacques DeGué in a new adaptation of Daphne du Maurier's The Scapegoat.
 That same year, Rhys was cast as Jimmy in the Roundabout Theatre Company's Off-Broadway revival of John Osborne's play, Look Back in Anger, at the Laura Pels Theatre in the Harold and Miriam Steinberg Center for Theatre.
 The production played a limited engagement through 8 April 2012.

+2013–2019: The Americans and acclaim

+Rhys starred opposite his future partner Keri Russell in the FX series The Americans, a 1980s Cold War spy drama about Russian KGB sleeper agents.
+The show debuted in January 2013 and aired its sixth and final season in 2018.
+Rhys received a Primetime Emmy Award for his acting in the sixth season.
 In 2013, Rhys starred in the television adaptation of the P. D. James novel Death Comes to Pemberley as Jane Austen hero Fitzwilliam Darcy.

-He starred opposite Keri Russell in the FX series The Americans, a 1980s Cold War spy drama about Russian KGB sleeper agents (Rhys and Russell, who portray married KGB agents with two children, among other agents and handlers).
-Rhys and Russell are partners off-screen as well.
-The show debuted in January 2013.
-The series aired its sixth and final season in 2018.
-Rhys received a Primetime Emmy Award for his acting in the sixth season.
+He appeared as Daniel Ellsberg in the Steven Spielberg film The Post in 2017.
+The same year, he made a guest appearance on the HBO series Girls, for which he received a Primetime Emmy Award nomination.

+In 2019, he starred in Marielle Heller's A Beautiful Day in the Neighborhood.
+Rhys's character was based on the journalist Tom Junod, who skeptically profiled Fred Rogers for Esquire in the 1990s.
+To prepare for the role, Rhys worked with Junod to explore how he would approach the interview.
+Critics praised the performance, with Ian Freer writing for Empire that Rhys acted "with a burning-eyed intensity, perfectly render[ing] a man who can't quite make a leap to forgiveness".